Tejas1415/Keras-Based-Binary-Classification-Over-Movie-Reviews-Using-Deep-Neural-Net-And-NLP/README.md

 The code was developed with reference to an example code in the book "Deep learning with Python" with some improvisations and comprehensible conversions of the code.

+The code is well commented and self-evident.

+For further doubts, feel free to contact tejastk.reddy@gmail.com